syncfusion-content/blazor-docs/blazor/heatmap-chart/appearance.md

 ### Format

-You can change the format of the data label, such as currency, decimal, percent, etc. by using the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_Format) property.
+The format of the data label, such as currency, decimal, percent etc. can be changed using [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_Format) property.

 ```cshtml